Kevin Spacey: Sexuality and relationships

-Spacey briefly dated American actress April Winchell after she graduated high school in the early 1980s.
+Spacey briefly dated American actress April Winchell after she graduated from high school in the early 1980s.
 An article in The Sunday Times Magazine in 1999 stated that Spacey's "love affair with acting, and the absence of a visible partner in the life of an attractive 40-year-old, has resulted in Esquire magazine asserting two years ago that he must be gay".
-Spacey responded to the rumors by telling Playboy and other interviewers that he was not gay, and by telling Lesley White of The Sunday Times:I chose for a long time not to answer these questions because of the manner in which they were asked, and because I was never talking to someone I trusted, so why should I?
+Spacey responded to the rumors by telling Playboy and other interviewers that he was not gay, and by telling Lesley White of The Sunday Times:

+I chose for a long time not to answer these questions because of the manner in which they were asked, and because I was never talking to someone I trusted, so why should I?
 Recently I chose to participate because it's a little hard on the people I love.

 In 1999, reports suggested that Spacey was dating a script supervisor named Dianne Dreyer, with their relationship possibly dating back to 1992.
 In 2000, Spacey brought Dreyer to the Academy Awards; during the acceptance speech for his Best Actor award, Spacey said, "Dianne, thank you for teaching me about caring about the right things, and I love you."
-In 2007, Gotham magazine quoted Spacey saying:I've never believed in pimping my personal life out for publicity.
+In 2007, Gotham magazine quoted Spacey saying:

+I've never believed in pimping my personal life out for publicity.
 Although I might be interested in doing it, I will never do it.
 People can gossip all they want; they can speculate all they want.
 I just happen to believe that there's a separation between the public life and the private life.
 Everybody has the right to a private life no matter what their professions are.

 In 2017, Spacey came out as gay in a statement denying a sexual misconduct allegation.